tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: broaden hedgehog response to interacting with sword (e.g. "pull sword" should trigger)
 	- IDEA: sort out ability to push button / pull levers while goblin is guarding
 	- IDEA: need to implement hedgehog state machine based on creature state
+		- IDEA: Both hedgehog and throne_broach_dispenser would be better implemented as state machines
 	- TBD: state machines and other general purpose mod-machs
 	- IDEA: Can we create a general purpose Dispenser machine - for use with Crown and Broach?
+		- IDEA: would also be useful for control_panel

 - TBD: update modular machine doc!